Kelsey4980/CSNETWK_MP/README.md

 7. **utils.py**: Update print_help() if new command added
 8. **Test!**

-# OTHER NOTES FROM HANIELLE:
+# OTHER NOTES:
-- debugged the peer class because there were wrong calls to send_message_to_peer, so we will officially depracate lsnp_peer (my old ver lsnp_peer)
-- also added a new method for handle_log and handle_profile_message (validate_user_id_and_ip)
+- also added a new method for handle_log and handle_profile_message (validate_user_id_and_ip) for security (RFC Section 14)
-- ping also saves to peer now
+- ping also saves to known peers now
 - cleaned up the codebase, removed unused code in utils and dictionary
-- last! i added a last seen for each known peer, this will make it easier to debug in the future when we implement "staling" of peers
+- added a last seen for each known peer, this will make it easier to debug in the future when we implement "staling" of peers